EleriLove/pwm-pid-control-of-relay-/README.md

 edit 2:

 branched this code to work for a lab oven I'm working on, check out the new branch. these will be insimultaneous development.

+edit...
+50..000000000?

+we have commands implemented!
+we can finally change the temperature without reprogramming the whole esp32! command format temp=setpoint

+whatever you want the set point to be you need to have it directly following the word temp= NO SPACES! other commands we might implement are the ability to change the PID values! that would be... interesting! the command for that would be something like "tune= 80 4.6 8" which would parse out to be P 80 I 4.6 and D 8, but that's for next time! current command lengths are only able to be 4 characters long